-The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2023
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2024

-- In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (A) The Company is generally maintaining proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - (B) The Company does not have any intangible assets. - b.
+- 1. In respect of the Company's Property, Plant and Equipment and Intangible Assets: - a.
+(A) The Company is generally maintaining proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - (B) The Company does not have any intangible assets. - b.
 As per the information and explanations given to us, Property, Plant & Equipments have been physically verified by the Management at the end of year which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not have any immovable property. - d.
 The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - e.
-No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - a.
+No proceedings have been initiated during the year or are pending against the Company as at March 31, 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - a.
 As per the information and explanations given to us, inventories have been physically verified at reasonable interval during the year by the Management.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - b.
+No discrepancy was noticed on such verification between the physical stock and book records. - b.
 The Company has not been sanctioned working capital limits in excess of INR 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - 3. a.
 In our opinion and according to the information and explanation given to us, the Company has not made investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year.
-Hence reporting under clause 3 (iii)(a) and 3(iii)(b) of the Order is not applicable. - In our opinion and according to the information and explanation given to us, in respect of loans and advances in the nature of loans, the schedule of repayment of principal and payment of interest has
+Hence reporting under clause 3 (iii)(a) and 3(iii)(b) of the Order is not applicable. - b.
+In our opinion and according to the information and explanation given to us, in respect of loans and advances in the nature of loans, the schedule of repayment of principal and payment of interest has been stipulated and the